Best Oral presentation (1st £500)

 a) A paper presenting their research.
 Submissions, which may include figures and tables, must not exceed 6000 words.

 b) A current, concise curriculum vitae together with a list of appropriate publications.

-c) Trainees and medical students should submit a letter of support from their supervisor.
+c) Trainees should submit a letter of support from their supervisor.